- Q: What will I receive in my share?

 - Q: Why do Small and Full Shares receive different vegetables?
 What about the Farmstand?

 A: Your share will consist of a varied selection of Land’s Sake-grown vegetables, harvested fresh from our fields for each CSA pickup.
 Small Shares receive 6-8 types of vegetables at each pickup, and Full Shares receive 9-13 types of vegetables at each pickup.
-Full shares will receive a greater variety and quantity of produce than Small Shares.
+Full Shares will receive a greater variety and quantity of produce than Small Shares.

 CSA pick-ups in June are usually heavy on greens such as lettuce and arugula, with a few other items, like radishes and turnips.
 In mid-summer, the share includes crops like cucumbers, summer squash, kohlrabi, fennel, carrots, and beets.
 By late summer, the shares includes crops like tomatoes, bell peppers, eggplants, and onions.
 Fall shares typically include winter squash and root vegetables, such as carrots, beets, and turnips, as well as hearty greens such as kale and spinach.
-Late Autumn Shares receive vegetables grown specifically for storage, such as winter squash and root vegetables.
+Winter Shares receive vegetables grown specifically for storage, such as winter squash and root vegetables.

 A: You know best your family’s vegetable needs, and you can use this chart to help you determine which share is the best fit: